JustOlaia/SFast64/fast64_internal/oot/README.md

 - Result: ``Symbol gHyruleFieldIntroCs (RAM: 0x02013AA0, ROM: 0x27E9AA0, build/assets/scenes/overworld/spot00/spot00_scene.o)``

 If you have a softlock in-game then you probably did something wrong when creating the cutscene.
 Make sure you set up the bones properly.
 The softlock means the game is playing a cutscene but it's probably reading wrong data.
 Make sure the cutscene is exported, if it's not export it again.

+If the camera preview in Blender isn't following where you have the bones or if the cutscene sort of works in-game but the positions are all wrong:

+1. Make sure your scene empty object, room empty object, and cutscene empty object are all at the Blender origin.
+You can usually do this with a combination of Object > Clear > Origin and Alt+G. Maybe Object > Apply > All Transforms if that doesn't work.
+If your room empty object is 1 meter below your scene empty object, as fast64 does by default, that offset will be applied to everything in game and then the zcamedit stuff will not be at the correct relative position.

+2. If you moved / rotated / etc. one of the camera shots / armatures in object mode, this transformation will be ignored.
+You can fix this by selecting the shot / armature in object mode and clicking Object > Apply > All Transforms.
+That will convert the transform to actual changed positions for each bone.